Skip to main content

 An academic appointee on childbearing leave who does not accrue sick time will receive their approved base salary for up to eight (8) weeks.
 An academic appointee who accrues sick leave may, at their option, use accrued sick or vacation leave credit.

-Eligibility for CBL is not dependent on meeting FMLA/CFRA requirements and is not considered a leave.
+• Eligibility for CBL is not dependent on meeting FMLA/CFRA requirements.

-• CBL will run concurrenlty with California Pregnancy Disability Leave (PDL)
+• CBL will run concurrently with California Pregnancy Disability Leave (PDL)

 • If appointee is FMLA eligible, first twelve (12) weeks of CBL run concurrently with FMLA.